ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

 in size L on position 2 and the same shirt in size M on position 4.

 Customer B decides to use the UPC as item identifiers.
-This results in recommendations that do not contain variations of the currently shown item.
+This results in recommendations that don't contain variations of the currently shown item.
 Therefore, the detail page of shirt X does not contain a recommendation for the same shirt in a different size.
 And the same shirt does not show up twice on a list of bestseller recommendations.